You might be wondering how we developed this program. Let’s us tell the history of the program.

 In 2017, MAL Library finally released.
 It have the same functionality as MAL Client OS X, but several times better with a modern interface.

-On May 2018, we took our next step and released Shukofukurou, a successor to MAL Library, which allows users to manage MyAnimeList, Kitsu and AniList anime and manga libraries.
-However, At the end of that month, MyAnimeList disabled access to it’s API, thus breaking MyAnimeList functionality along with MAL Updater OS X. The developer for the time being focused on improving on Kitsu and AniList support.
+On May 2018, we took our next step and released Shukofukurou, the successor to MAL Library, which allows users to manage MyAnimeList, Kitsu and AniList anime and manga libraries.
+However, At the end of that month, DeNA, who owned MyAnimeList disabled access to it’s API, thus breaking MyAnimeList functionality along with MAL Updater OS X. The developer for the time being focused on improving on Kitsu and AniList support.
 On July 2018, AniList support was officially added to Hachidori, giving users another alternative list service to update their anime libraries automatically.

 Also on July 2018, a prerelease of Nekomata is released, allowing Windows and Linux users to export their Kitsu or AniList lists to MyAnimeList XML for backup or use on other services.
+However, it’s discontinued as we decided to focus our efforts only on Apple’s macOS and iOS platforms.

 In late October 2018, Shukofukurou released on iOS, allowing users to manage their anime and manga libraries on AniList and Kitsu.